5173 Database Analyst - Reporting

 MAJOR ADMINISTRATOR Coordinator of Management Information Systems

-The Operational Data Store (ODS)/Enterprise Data Warehouse (EDW) Database Analyst is responsible for the ongoing provision of query and reporting services including training, communication, and documentation.
-The ODS/EDW Database Analyst guides the university’s use of the ODS and the EDW, works with the Database Analysts to develop and maintain both the data systems and the associated reporting mechanisms, meets with users at all levels of the institution to assess needs and design reporting systems, and provides training to both Computer Services staff and campus users covering available data, efficient query techniques, security considerations and reporting tool usage.
+The Database Analyst - Reporting is responsible for the ongoing provision of query and reporting services including training, communication, and documentation.
+The Database Analyst - Reporting guides the University’s use of the Operational Data Store (ODS) and the Enterprise Data Warehouse (EDW), works with the Database Analysts to develop and maintain both the data systems and the associated reporting mechanisms, meets with users at all levels of the institution to assess needs and design reporting systems, and provides training to both Computer Services staff and campus users covering available data, efficient query techniques, security considerations and reporting tool usage.

 MINIMUM ACCEPTABLE QUALIFICATIONS